More ideas and information from Season's Best collection of articles.

 At the site of unimaginable death and devastation, a memorial of breathtaking beauty has emerged.

-The National September 11 Memorial opens today on the 10th anniversary of the terror attacks and is a dazzling tribute to the lives lost, and to a city and nation that will never forget.
+The National September 11 Memorial is a dazzling tribute to the lives lost, and to a city and nation that will never forget.
 It is the largest made man made waterfall in the world.
 They are bordered by bronze panels inscribed with the names of those who died there, at the Pentagon and in western Pennsylvania.

 In the footprints of the old Twin Towers are now two square, below-ground reflecting pools, each nearly an acre, fed from all sides by waterfalls that begin just above ground.